inantigua/offlineOLC/_services/LA-Court-Courtesy-Copy.md

 Courtesy Copy Printing & Delivery to the following Courthouses

-> *Price include only the first 20 pages, after the first 20 pages….$.20 per page
+> *Price includes only the first 20 pages, 20 cents per any extra page
 >
 > *Blue Backing, if required is included.
 >